 To ensure we stay up to date and develop effective action plans so we can have a positive impact on key social, environmental and economic issues.

-We engage with NGOs through regular communications, interactions and meetings, as well as through industry association memberships and at forums and conferences (these have been virtual in 2020).
+We engage with NGOs through regular communications, interactions and meetings, as well as through industry association memberships and at forums and conferences.

 Regional and national government bodies and agencies who implement and enforce applicable laws across our industry.